jimmyrsena/jimmyrsena/README.md

 <h2 align="left">Hi 👋!
-My name is Jimmy Richard and I'm a student Computer developer, from Brazil, Belém-PA</h2>
+My name is Jimmy Richard and I'm a student computer developer, from Brazil, Belém-PA</h2>

 ###